Sorry, you need to enable JavaScript to visit this website.

 1. Sport for all.
 All groups in society must be given the opportunity to participate in sports and/or exercise.
 This focus area includes marginalised and vulnerable groups.

 2. Sport as a resource for other welfare efforts.
-It is well known that physical activity can contribute to increased health by preventing both mental and physical disorders, supporting motor development, and supporting treatment and rehabilitation efforts.
-Therefore, sports can also be seen as a resource for other welfare efforts.
+It is well known that physical activity can contribute to improved health by preventing both mental and physical disorders, supporting motor development, and supporting treatment and rehabilitation efforts.

 3. The integrity of sport.
-Denmark has a strong focus on integrity in sport – good governance, anti-doping, and combatting match-fixing.
-Denmark will therefore continue to highlight the importance of an international cooperation to limit the threat to clean sports in all relevant international contexts.
+Denmark has a strong focus on integrity in sports – good governance, anti-doping, and combatting match-fixing.
+Denmark will therefore continue to highlight the importance of international cooperation to limit the threat to clean sports in all relevant international contexts.

 5. Nature and urban spaces as an arena for exercise and sports.
-Sports facilities, urban spaces, and the Danish nature form the settings for exercise and sports in the organised, self-organised, and commercial sports, and furthermore the different settings influence Danish citizens’ everyday motivation for being active.
-This initiative aims to secure and develop the settings for sports activities and exercise and to exploit the potentials of existing facilities, nature, and urban spaces.
+Sports facilities, urban spaces, and Denmark’s nature form the settings for exercise and sports in organised, self-organised, and commercial sports.
+Furthermore, the different settings influence Danish citizens’ everyday motivation for being active.

 There is no monitoring, evaluation, or major revisions of the strategies.